ArtemSpr/ArtemSpr/README.md

 # Welcome 👋

-My name is Legas — a programmer with a traditional mindset<br/> who values clarity, proven solutions, and long-term thinking. 🌿
+My name is Artem — a programmer with a traditional mindset<br/> who values clarity, proven solutions, and long-term thinking. 🌿

 🔧 **Areas of interest:**
  Web development (Frontend / Backend) 🌱